You walk into an amazing, authentic Chinese restaurant.

 Translators are great tools for learning new words in a foreign language.
 Don’t just identify these words and forget about them.
 Create flashcard sets of the words you’ve encountered with your translator!

 FluentU is a fantastic tool for creating digital, interactive flashcards.
-You may know FluentU as an authentic video resource.
 FluentU takes real-world videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.
-It’s a great resource for authentic videos, flashcards, annotated subtitles and personalized quizzes.
+But besides videos, it’s also a resource for making interactive, multimedia flashcards!

 Practically everybody knows about Google Translate!
 Its mobile app is astounding, both online and offline.
 It’s so ubiquitous that it’s the first and last app most people think of for translating.